 Don’t get me wrong, I love bangs.
 But I’m thrilled to know I can still wear my hair as I used to.
 Flipped by the side with no sign of fringe.
 You know what I mean?

 So now you know.
 Worthy or not, I have bangs on my long hair, and I like it.
 Correction, bangs are worthy in 2020.
 At least if you want to get a fashionable haircut and look chic on a fleek.
-Even so, fringe is not the only hair trend for winter 2020.
+Even so, fringe is not the only hair trend for spring 2020.
 There are more 90s hair trends you can go for.
 Ps. more about SS20 hair trends is coming up on Brunette from Wall Street shortly.
 So subscribe for post notification (click on the bell in the top bottom corner).
 Now tell me, do you like my new hairstyle?
 Do you think bangs are a good idea?